-Of all the things you can bake, I think muffins are the most forgiving.
+Of all the things you can bake, muffins have got to be the most forgiving.

 So many baked goods require precision and exact measurements, but there seems to be a lot more wiggle room with muffins.
 These Greek yogurt + chocolate chunk banana oat muffins are highly adaptable, and I know this because I’ve made dozens of different versions of them over the years.

 Sometimes, I add strawberries.
-Chopped walnuts, for crunch.
+Chopped walnuts for crunch.
 Hemp seeds for protein.
-Dried cherries because dried cherries are amazing.
+Dried cherries because they’re amazing.
 Coconut oil is always my favorite to bake with, but any oil will do the trick.

 Vegan?
-Swap the egg with a flax egg and use non-dairy yogurt.
+Swap the egg with a flax egg and use nondairy yogurt.
 Don’t have white whole wheat flour on hand?
 I’ve used regular whole wheat, all-purpose flour, pastry flour, and even combinations of two different flours.
-An extra 1/4 cup of brown sugar will make the recipe sweeter if your bananas are slightly less-than-ripe; add turbinado sugar sprinkled on before baking for a sweet crunchy top.
+An extra 1/4 cup of brown sugar will make the recipe sweeter if your bananas are slightly less-than-ripe.
+And you can also add turbinado sugar sprinkled on before baking for a sweet, crunchy top.

 And yes—these muffins are totally acceptable for breakfast!
 They’ve got your protein, whole grains, and fruit all in one little handheld package.
 Convenient!
 Not to mention you also get a sweet treat at the same time.
 Score!

 - 1 egg